Uncle charged in accidental shooting that left 5-year-old boy paralyzed

 Mikaehl Allen, 21, has been charged with child endangerment and allowing a minor to access a firearm.

-Police responded to a report of an accidental discharge at about 11:25 a.m. in the 1100 block of Drexel Avenue on Monday and found a 5-year-old boy with a gunshot wound.
+Police responded to a report of an accidental shooting at about 11:25 a.m. in the 1100 block of Drexel Avenue on Monday and found a 5-year-old boy with a gunshot wound.

 The child is being treated at Comer Children's Hospital.
-Cook County sheriff Tom Dart told ABC7 Eyewitness News the boy remains in critical condition, goes in and out of consciousness and is paralyzed from the neck down.
+Cook County Sheriff Tom Dart told ABC7 Eyewitness News the boy remains in critical condition, goes in and out of consciousness and is paralyzed from the neck down.

-Police said the victim and two other boys had gone into their uncle's bedroom and found several fully-loaded weapons under the mattress: a 9 mm pistol, an AK-47, a shot gun and parts of an AR-15.
-The victim was struck in the neck when his 8-year-old brother accidentally discharged the pistol.
+Police said the victim and two other boys had gone into their uncle's bedroom while he was not home and found several fully-loaded weapons under the mattress: a 9 mm pistol, an AK-47, a shot gun and parts of an AR-15.
+The victim was struck in the neck when his 8-year-old brother accidentally fired the pistol.

 Police said Allen had a valid Firearm Owner's Identification card.

-While at the residence police also found Boxer-mix dogs that belonged to Allen that were emaciated and had wounds caused by insects.
+While at the home police also found Boxer-mix dogs that belonged to Allen that were emaciated and had wounds caused by insects.
 The dogs were taken to an area veterinarian for treatment.

-Allen was also charged with two counts of cruel treatment and two counts of violation of an owner's duties.
+Allen was charged with two counts of cruel treatment and two counts of violation of an owner's duties.